kemalozalp/HackerRank-SQL-problems-and-answers/Basic-Join/Top-Competitors.md

 ## ANSWER

 For those who are impatient, here is the code.
-Although, I highly recommend you to continue reading because how you approach to the problem is more important in the long than just getting the answer:
+Although, I highly recommend you to continue reading because how you approach to the problem is more important in the long run than just getting the answer:

 ```sql
 SELECT